 - Guide students in their participation in school and community activities

-- Provide feedback to parents/guardians regarding the possible need for counseling outside of school
+- Provide feedback to caregivers regarding the possible need for counseling outside of school

 - Assist students in developing coping skills and healthy outlets for stress